Trap Queen: Chart performance

 Following its December 2014 re-release, "Trap Queen" became Fetty Wap's nationwide breakthrough and the first major hit single for 300 Entertainment.
 It debuted on the Billboard Hot 100 at number 86 for the chart dated February 7, 2015.
 The song entered the chart's top ten seven weeks later, largely on the strength of its streaming activity and digital download sales.
 It peaked at number two for three consecutive weeks beginning on the chart dated May 16, 2015, held from the top spot by Wiz Khalifa's "See You Again" featuring Charlie Puth.
 Over the course of its run, "Trap Queen" had also reached number one on Hot Rap Songs and number two on Hot R&B/Hip-Hop Songs, rising to its peak on the latter chart concurrently with taking over the number one position on R&B/Hip-Hop Airplay.
 By the end of 2015, "Trap Queen" had sold 2,730,000 digital downloads domestically.

 "Trap Queen" generated the most on-demand streams in 2015, according to Nielsen Music, with a combined total of 616.46 million audio and video streams.
 It was one of five songs to surpass 400 million in on-demand streams during the year.
+On the week of January 26, 2026 "Trap Queen" re-entered the Billboard Hot 100 for the first time in almost 11 years making the song peak at number 37.
+This was due to Fetty Wap being released from jail three weeks earlier.